vanesazdravkova/vanesazdravkova/README.md

 ##

 - :woman_student: Bachelor's degree in Computer Science from TU Darmstadt, Germany
-- :woman_student: Currently pursuing a Master's degree in IT Security at TU Darmstadt, Germany
+- 💻 Currently pursuing a Master's degree in IT Security at TU Darmstadt, Germany
 - 💻 Currently learning Java and JavaScript at SoftUni
 - 🥅 2022 Goals: Starting my career as a programmer
 - ⚡ I like coding, travelling and living my life to the fullest